 What is colour therapy?

-Colour therapy is also known as chromotherapy.
-It uses colour and light to treat mental health conditions and support well-being.
+Colour therapy, also known as chromotherapy, uses colour and light to support well-being.
 It is a holistic therapy, meaning it focuses on the individual as a whole.

-Science teaches us that when light hits an object, the object will reflect some of that light and absorb the rest.
+Science teaches us that when light hits an object, the object reflects some of it and absorbs the rest.
 Some objects reflect more of a certain wavelength than others, which is why we see a certain colour.
-Something that absorbs all light appears black, whilst something that reflects all light appears white.
+Something that absorbs all light appears black, while something that reflects all light appears white.

 Colour therapy is different to colour psychology – the study of how colours can influence human behaviour.
 Instead, colour therapy focuses on how specific colours can change a person’s energy.